rxn4chemistry/rxn_yields/README.md

 <p style="text-align: center;"> <b>Figure:</b> Test-time augmetation.</p>
 </div>

-A typical non-bayesian way of estimating epistemic uncertainty, is to take predictions of models trained with a different seed.
-Here, we explore different strategy which requires a single model, namely, test-time augmentation.
+A typical non-bayesian way of estimating epistemic uncertainty, is to take predictions of models trained with different seeds.
+Here, we explore a different strategy which requires a single model, namely, test-time augmentation.
 At test-time, we generate multiple augmented versions of the same input and then, average the prediction of the same model and take the standard deviation as uncertainty estimate.

 <div style="text-align: center">